sjml/beschi/README.md

 ### C#
 * No particular caveats, actually!
 Perhaps a side effect of C# being the first generator that was made for this system is that its semantics match up pretty well.

+### Swift
+* Swift support is kind of experimental.
+It's difficult to deal with bytes directly in Swift, so there are some tricky/unsafe things going on to, for example allow unaligned reads in the loading.
+* Unlike the other generators, Swift code does not guarantee that values are little-endian when put into the buffer.
+So far as I can see, every platform where Swift usually runs is natively little-endian, so in a practical sense it's not a problem, but it's bothersome.
+Will hopefully fix it up soon.
+* Swift doesn't have namespaces, and the accepted community practice seems to be wrapping everything in an empty enum.
+For the most part this makes the code look similar to the other languages, but there is some small weirdness like the `Message` base protocol being prepended with `{namespace}_` rather than being actually inside of it.
+* There might be some unecessary memory copies happening, particularly during writing a message to a buffer.
+It's actually a little hard to track, so maybe it's ok?
+Anyway, something to keep awareness of.

 ## Future